-For the next few weeks, comedian Chris Ramsey is inviting you into his basement (not like that) for half an hour every Wednesday evening on Comedy Central for his brand new show, The Chris Ramsey Show.
+For the next few weeks, comedian Chris Ramsey is inviting you into his basement (not like that) for half an hour every Wednesday evening on Comedy Central for his brand new show, The Chris Ramsey Show so I caught up with him for a chat.

 But who is the cheeky Geordie?
 Well, Chris Ramsey is best-known for being a stand-up and in his almost ten year history as a comedian has been nominated for various Edinburgh Fringe awards.